centreon/centreon/centreon-awie/doc/en/Export.rst

 Same principle as Poller export but :

-If you choose to export all hosts, then hosts configurations, linked hosts templates and linked services templates will be exported but hosts will be created in target environment without their services.
+If you choose to export all hosts, then host configurations, linked host templates and linked services templates will be exported but hosts will be created in target environment without their services.
 However, you will be able to create services by selecting value "Yes" for the *Create Services linked to the Template too* radio-button in Configuration > Hosts page, for each host.
 Save host configuration and export configuration.

 If you export a specific host by using the *Filter* field (only one host at the same time) then the host will be created in the new platform with all its services.